-"Inseego" and the Inseego logo are trademarks or registered trademarks of Inseego.
-"Novatel Wireless", the Novatel Wireless logo, "MiFi", "MiFi Intelligent Mobile Hotspot" and "MiFi Freedom.
-My Way." are trademarks or registered trademarks of Novatel Wireless, Inc. ("Novatel Wireless").
-"DigiCore", "Ctrack" and the Ctrack logo are trademarks or registered trademarks of DigiCore Holdings Limited ("DigiCore" or "Ctrack").
-"Inseego North America", "Skyus" and "Crossroads" are trademarks or registered trademarks of Inseego North America, LLC.
+"Inseego", the Inseego logo, "Novatel Wireless", the Novatel Wireless logo, "MiFi", "MiFi Intelligent Mobile Hotspot", "MiFi Freedom.
+My Way.", "Ctrack", the Ctrack logo, "Inseego North America", "Skyus" and "Crossroads" are trademarks or registered trademarks of Inseego and its subsidiaries.
 Other trademarks, trade names or service marks used in this report are the property of their respective owners.